zalando/dress-code/README.md

 ## Status

 The dress-code core is actively maintained by two teams within Zalando.
-We think that the core components are now pretty stable.
+The core components are in a stable state, should you however encounter any bugs, feel free to create an issue and/or a pull request

-But we are always looking forward to **open source community feedback** and **contributions** especially about:
+We are always looking forward to **open source community feedback** and **contributions** especially about:

 * browser/device compatibility bugs
 * enhancements